Antrim coast guide: things to do, best walks and places to stay

 The Buzzard, as he was known, died in 1918.
 His pallbearers duly staggered three miles uphill with his corpse.
 Unfortunately they were so exhausted by the time they reached the top that they inserted the coffin upside down – or so the story goes.

 In the late 1800s, the Belfast and Northern Counties Railway Company built a line out here from Belfast.
 To lure day-trippers, it designed a spectacular one-and-a half-mile walkway along a cliff face above the churning waves.
 Blasted from sheer basalt, the path led through tunnels, past caves and over chasm-spanning bridges.
 Opened in 1902, the Gobbins was a huge success until it fell into disrepair during the Second World War.
-After a brief reopening in 2015, it closed again in 2016 due to rock falls, but it is due to reopen a third time this summer.

-Heading north, we pass through unlovely Larne, lingering only to inspect the Ulster-American memorial.
+Head north and you will reach Larne and the Ulster-American memorial.
 This statue of a bible-clutching family commemorates the departure of Ulster’s first emigrants to America in 1717 with an inscription that reads: “There is no other race in the United States that can produce a roll of honour so long and so shining in distinction.”